San Francisco Botanical Garden

 History

-Helene Strybing left a bequest in 1927 to fund the arboretum.
+Helene Strybing left a bequest in 1926 to fund the arboretum.
 WPA crews started planting in 1937, and the garden opened to the public in May 1940 as Strybing Arboretum.
 It was renamed the San Francisco Botanical Garden in 2004.
-The Society of California Pioneers’ library and the Helen Crocker Russell Library of Horticulture (a major horticultural library for Northern California) are on site.
+The Helen Crocker Russell Library of Horticulture (a major horticultural library for Northern California) is on site.

 Sections